TheGoodlike13/liberty_or_death/README.md

 so that's another YUMMY snack for tomorrow to figure out.
 Hurray!

 Reinstall went quite smoothly, all things considered.
-[This page](https://www.cyberciti.biz/faq/debian-ubuntu-linux-reinstall-a-package-using-apt-get-command/) is what I end up using to craft the command 'sudo aptitude reinstall slapd ldap-utils'.
+[This page](https://www.cyberciti.biz/faq/debian-ubuntu-linux-reinstall-a-package-using-apt-get-command/) is what I end up using to craft the commands

-I had to install aptitude with 'sudo apt install aptitude' first, but that's a given.
-I did delete the config folder '/etc/ldap/slapd.d/' first using 'sudo rm -r {folder}'.
+    sudo rm -r /etc/ldap/slapd.d/
+    sudo apt install aptitude
+    sudo aptitude reinstall slapd ldap-utils

 It seems it has regenerated successfully.
 At first I thought it failed, because 'slaptest -u' still gave me errors, but when I did 'sudo slaptest -u', it didn't no more.
 How annoying.
 It's possible that there were no errors before and I just forgot 'sudo' again.
 Yay.

 So will we no longer be [#another_victim](#another_victim)?
 Yes, yes we will.

-I attempt to use the command 'sudo ldapsearch -Y EXTERNAL -H ldapi:/// -b "cn=config"' which supposedly is the thing that I complained didn't exist, which apprently exists, that is, admin access.
+    sudo ldapsearch -Y EXTERNAL -H ldapi:/// -b "cn=config"

+Allegedly this is the thing I complained didn't exist, that is, admin access.
 Except it doesn't work, because I still get the same fucking stupid invalid credentials (49) error.